elvistony/elvistony.github.io/_posts/2020-11-01-why-i-chose-linux.md

 {% include figure image_path="/assets/img/why-i-chose-linux/boot-error.jpg" alt="this is a placeholder image" caption="The Blue Screen of Death" %}

-Haha, I guess I veered off course again, So just recently, bout 2 years ago I met  An Open source Techie.
-He offered to install on my Lap a famous OS, namely  An OS based on  At first I hated it, it felt so hard to use the terminal for most of the tasks.
+Haha, I guess I veered off course again, So just recently, bout 2 years ago I met  An Open source Techie, <a class="htag" href="https://subinsb.com" target="_blank" title="Subin's Blog">Subin</a>.
+He offered to install on my Lap a famous OS, namely <a class="htag" href="https://neon.kde.org" target="_blank" title="KDE Neon">KDE Neon</a>  An OS based on  At first I hated it, it felt so hard to use the terminal for most of the tasks.
 Why don't we take a look at a few points why I didn't use Linux
   - Elegance: Had a basic layout and appearance.
   - User Friendly: The settings and utilities that we are familiar with Windows are either missing or tucked away in another name.